GenesisFR/HowToBecomeGoodAtShooters/README.md

 - avoid using a scope, it allows you to see your surroundings when aiming and you often don't need the extra damage or magnification from using one (unless you're fighting targets beyond 50m)
 - avoid shooting the back of a running mob as its head will be leaning forward so you're likely to miss it or hit the body
 - avoid switching to a low base damage weapon or your Headhunter stacks will be weak when switching back to a high base damage weapon
-- Tip of the Spear is the best gear set for it
+- Tip of the Spear is the best gear set for it (Aces is better for Dread Edict)

 ### Playing tank
 - main attributes: armor cores and repair skills